-4. PERFORMANCE ANALYSIS

-In this section, we will report some numerical results comparing bit error rate (BER) performance of TDMA and hybrid CDMA with and without coding, and both at low and high user densities in different cells.
+Fig.2 : Downlink BER performance for uncoded transmission over AWGN channel 4.
+PERFORMANCE ANALYSIS In this section, we will report some numerical results comparing bit error rate (BER) performance of cellular TDMA and CDMA with and without coding, and both at low and high user densities in different cells.
 The TDMA system has a frequency reuse factor of 4 and N users per cell each having the same bit rate as the users in the CDMA scheme to which it is compared.
 The CDMA system has 4N chips per symbol, and N orthogonal sequences are allocated to each cell, i.e., the maximum number of users per cell is N. The TDMA and CDMA systems considered obviously require the same total bandwidth.
-For these two systems, numerical results are reported in Figs. 3 - 5 assuming binary phaseshift keying (BPSK) modulation and N = 64.
+For these two systems, numerical results are reported in Figs. 2-4 assuming binary phase-shift keying (BPSK) modulation and N = 64.

-Fig.3 : Uplink BER performance for uncoded transmission over AWGN channel

-Fig. 3 gives the BER performance on additive white Gaussian noise (AWGN) channels in the absence of channel coding.
-We observe that with n = 32 or 64users, CDMA exhibits a BER floor, and that the signalto-noise ratio (SNR) degradation is strong even with 16 users.
-As for TDMA, its SNR degradation is modest and remains below 1 dB at the BER of 10^{-8} even with n = 64.
-Next, Fig. 4 shows the results obtained using the industry-standard convolutional code with rate 1/2 and constraint length K = 7.
+Fig. 3 : Downlink BER performance for coded transmission over AWGN channel Fig. 2 gives the BER performance on additive white Gaussian noise (AWGN) channels in the absence of channel coding.
+We observe that even with n = 16 users (i.e. one quarter of maximum capacity), CDMA exhibits a BER floor.
+As for TDMA, its SNR degradation is modest and remains below 2 dB at the BER of $10^{-8}$ for n = 16.
+Next, Fig. 3 shows the results obtained using the industry-standard convolutional code with rate 1/2 and constraint length K = 7.
 The degradations are smaller in this case, but here too TDMA outperforms CDMA.
-Finally, Fig. 5 shows the results over a flat Rayleigh fading channel with the same convolutional code as in Fig. 4.
+Finally, Fig. 4 shows the BER results over a flat Rayleigh fading channel with the same convolutional code as in Fig. 4.
 Ideal interleaving is assumed so that channel attenuation is uncorrelated from one symbol to the next.
-Note that the SNR degradation of CDMA is significantly higher with respect to the AWGN channel case, while the degradation of TDMA remains negligible.
+Again, CDMA exhibits a BER floor, while the degradation of TDMA remains very modest.
 Before closing this section, let us point out that it is not surprising to see TDMA outperform CDMA, particularly when the propagation loss is proportional to the fourth-power of the distance.
-The reason is that interference in TDMA with a frequency reuse factor of 4 originates from cells whose centers are at a distance of 4R or higher from the serving base station, whereas users in CDMA are faced with interference from all neighboring cells whose centers are only at a distance 2R, and second-nearest neighbor cells whose centers are at a distance $\sqrt{12}$ R. Interference from these cells is much less attenuated than that from the third-nearest neighbor cells which interfere in TDMA.
+The reason is that interference in TDMA with a frequency reuse factor of 4 originates from cells whose centers are at a distance of 4R or higher from the serving base station, whereas users in CDMA are faced with interference from all neighboring cells whose centers are only at a distance of 2R, and second-nearest neighbor cells whose centers are at a distance of $\sqrt{12}$ R. Interference from these cells is much less attenuated than that from the third-nearest neighbor cells which interfere in TDMA.